PaddlePaddle/PaddleHub/modules/image/Image_gan/cyclegan_cityscapes/README_en.md

     - **Parameters**

-      - data(list[dict]): each element in the list is dict and each field is:
+      - data(list[dict]): Each element in the list is dict and each field is:
-          - image (list\[str\])： image path.
+          - image (list\[str\])： Image path.

     - **Return**
       - res (list\[str\]): The list of style transfer results, where each element is dict and each field is:
-          - origin: original input path.
+          - origin: Original input path.
-          - generated: save path of images.
+          - generated: Save path of images.